mclancy96/validations-with-form_tag-rails/README.md

     </div>
   <% end %>

   <div class="field<%= ' field_with_errors' if @person.errors[:name].any? %>">
-    <%= label_tag "name", "Name" %>
+    <%= form.label :name, "Name" %>
-    <%= text_field_tag "name", @person.name %>
+    <%= form.text_field :name %>
   </div>

   <div class="field<%= ' field_with_errors' if @person.errors[:email].any? %>">
-    <%= label_tag "email", "Email" %>
+    <%= form.label :email, "Email" %>
-    <%= text_field_tag "email", @person.email %>
+    <%= form.text_field :email %>
   </div>

-  <%= submit_tag "Create" %>
+  <%= form.submit "Create" %>
 <% end %>
 ```

-Notice that some whitespace has been added for "breathing room" and increased
+Notice that some whitespace has been added for "breathing room" and increased readability.
-readability.
 Additionally, indentation has been very carefully maintained.

 As you can see, manually managing all of this conditional display logic can become unwieldy as forms grow more complex.
-Understanding these details is important, but Rails provides more advanced helpers to make working with forms easier and less error-prone.
+Understanding these details is important, but Rails provides advanced helpers to make working with forms easier and less error-prone.

-Historically, `form_for` was the go-to helper for model-based forms, while `form_tag` was used for simpler, non-model forms.
-However, in modern Rails, `form_with` is the recommended and most flexible approach for both scenarios. `form_with` combines the best features of both previous helpers and is designed to be the standard going forward.
+`form_with` is the recommended and most flexible approach for building forms.
+It combines the best features of previous helpers and is designed to be the standard going forward.

 **Key takeaways:**
-- `form_tag` is useful for learning and for simple, non-model forms.
-- `form_for` is still seen in legacy code and is helpful for model-based forms, but is no longer the preferred choice.

 - `form_with` is the modern, recommended helper for all new Rails applications.
+  - It works for both model-based and non-model forms.
+  - It provides a clean, consistent API and integrates well with Rails' validation and error handling features.

-In this lesson, you learned the fundamentals of form handling and validation feedback using `form_tag`.
-This foundation will help you better understand and appreciate the power and convenience of `form_with` as you progress in your Rails journey.
+In this lesson, you learned the fundamentals of form handling and validation feedback using `form_with`.
+This foundation will help you build robust, user-friendly forms in your Rails applications.

-Next, we'll dive into a lab using `form_tag` and artisanally craft our own markup, putting these concepts into practice.
+Next, we'll dive into a lab using `form_with` and artisanally craft our own markup, putting these concepts into practice.